fbpx

 The sweatshirt could be worn as a base layer to soak the sweat—further, a sweater and jacket to provide you warmth from the cold conditions.

-But, at least three layers of essential winter clothing stand a must.
-Beyond that would be helpful to you if you feel required.
+But at least three layers of essential winter clothing stand as a must.
+Beyond that, it would be helpful to you if you feel required.

 6. Two Layers of Lower Body Clothing